|Teoria||5||I semestre||Alessandro Farinelli|

 The class presents the main techniques for problem solving, based on the central paradigm of symbolic and probabilistic representations.
 The objective is to provide the students with the ability to design, apply and evaluate algorithms for difficult problems, meaning that their mechanical solution captures aspects of artificial intelligence or computational rationality.
 At the end of the course the students must demonstrate to know and understand the main techniques for state space search, to understand the fundamental concepts related to constrained networks and to know the basic concepts related to probabilistic reasoning and reinforcement learning.
 This will allow the students to choose the most appropriate solution techniques for different problems and to continue independently the studies in Artificial Intelligence, deepening the topics covered in class, both on other texts and on scientific publications.

-Problem solving as search in a state space; un-informed search procedures; heuristic search procedures; adversarial search.
+Problem solving as search in a state space; un-informed search procedures; heuristic search procedures.

 Problem solving based on constraint processing (satisfaction and optimization); Solution techniques based on search (Backtracking, Branch and Bound) and inference (Join Tree Clustering, Bucket Elimination);